 Geography and History

-Chrissiesmeer has a range of accommodation options available from Bed and Breakfasts, Self Catering units and Guest Houses.
+Pilgrims Rest has a variety of accommodation options available from Guest Houses, Bed and Breakfasts to Self-catering units.

-There are many restaurants on offer in Chrissiesmeer to suit every visitors budget.
+There are many restaurants on offer in Pilgrims Rest to suit every visitors budget.
 There is a great selection of restaurants, coffee shops and pubs to choose from!

 |Telephone:||013 759 5300/01|